hyunbinui/VMT/README.md

 ## About VRET
 VRET(Visual Relationship-Enhanced Transformer) is a model that investigated video-guided machine translation(VMT) task via visual relationship-enhanced transformer by constructing a semantic–visual relational graph as a cross-modal bridge.
 To be specific, graph convolutional network was deployed to capture the relationship among visual semantics to improve translation performance.

-If you want to know more about VRET, check out [the official website](https://eswa-2021.wixsite.com/vret) and [this post](https://twigfarm.notion.site/Vision-talks-Visual-relationship-enhanced-transformer-for-video-guided-machine-translation-7bc8e6947ee04dcd8143635b682570a0).
+If you want to know more about VRET, check out [the official website](https://eswa-2021.wixsite.com/vret) and [this post](https://velog.io/@hyunbinui/Vision-talks-Visual-relationship-enhanced-transformer-for-video-guided-machine-translation).
 <br>

 ## Create Dataset
 DEAR takes three elements as an input ; parallel sentence pairs, scene nodes, and scene graphs.
-Follow [this repo](https://github.com/twigfarm/letr-tool-KESVI) to construct parallel sentence pairs, and follow [this repo](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) to create scene nodes and scene graphs.
+You've already created parallel sentence pairs and corresponding video clips, right ?
+Along with parallel sentence pairs, you additionally need to extract scene nodes and scene graphs from videos.
+Follow [this repo](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) to extract scene nodes and scene graphs.
 <br>

 ## Train VRET